-This connector is for the bundled S/PDIF audio module that allows digital instead of analog sound output.
+This connector supports an S/PDIF audio module that allows digital instead of analog sound output.
 Connect one end of the audio cable to the S/PDIF In/Out connector on the motherboard, and the other end to the S/PDIF module.